zoecahill1/project-pands/README.md

 <p>The decision tree algorithim has 93% accuracy which is quite good.
 But there are still going to be some errors.
 Lets take a look at k-NN clustering to see if that is more accurate.</p>

-<p>kNN clustering (where NN stands for nearest neighbours) will generate groups of clusters that will be sorted based on the data available to the algorithim.
+<p>kNN clustering (where NN stands for nearest neighbours) will generate groups of clusters that will be sorted based on the data available to the algorithim.[22]
 Our clusters will be based on species which should work quite well based on the graphs we examined above.</p>

 ![Splitting the data](/images/trainSet.JPG)